Mallorca in April, Es Colomer

 Mallorca’s jagged mountains are just waiting to be explored!

-If you prefer to take in views of the stunning Mallorcan countryside on two wheels, you’ll be happy to know that the island’s a real cycling Mecca, with a variety of gorgeous routes for both beginners and pros.
-In fact, every April the island hosts the mammoth Mallorca 312 Bike Race.
-Find out more in the Events section below!
+And if you prefer to take in views of the stunning Mallorcan countryside on two wheels, you’ll be happy to know that the island’s a real cycling Mecca, with gorgeous routes for both beginners and pros.

 Take a boat trip

 • Go dolphin watching — Ever wanted to see dolphins?
 You’re in the right place.
 Mallorca is one of the best places in the Mediterranean to see dolphins in their natural habitat and as of April there are several sunrise boat tours to see dolphins swimming in the wild.
-I haven’t been to one of these yet, but it’s definitely on my bucket list!
+I went on a sunrise dolphin-spotting trip with Alcudia sea trips last summer and would highly recommend!

 • Sa Dragonera — The small, uninhabited island just off Mallorca’s western coast is a must if you want to explore the untouched beauty of this protected nature reserve.
 Though its name comes from Sa Dragonera’s unique shape (that of a dragon), it’s worth mentioning that the island is also home to thousands of tiny dragons.
 Okay, they’re actually a special subspecies of lizard that can’t be found outside of the Balearic Islands, but they look like baby dragons!
 With four hiking routes to explore, it’s well worth a visit in spring!
 The boat there from Sant Elm takes about 20 minutes and can be booked online here